Skip to main content

 Defence witness testimony strengthens suspicions of wrongful arrest

-Press Release: Developments in the Trial of the Sorong 6 Defence witness testimony strengthens suspicions of wrongful arrest The trial of six political prisoners from Sorong (The Sorong 6) has begun to hear witnesses for the defence.
-Testimony from two witnesses for the defence, presented by lawyers during the 5 April 2022 trial at the Makassar District Court and online, have strengthened suspicions that defendants MS and AY are the victims of wrongful arrest and were not involved in the murder of four Indonesian Army soldiers at the Kisor military post in South Aifat district, Maybrat...
+Testimony from two witnesses for the defence, presented by lawyers during the 5 April 2022 trial at the Makassar District Court and online, have strengthened suspicions that defendants MS and AY are the victims of wrongful arrest and were not involved in the murder of four Indonesian Army soldiers at the Kisor military post in South Aifat district, Maybrat regency on 2 September 2021.

 TAPOL Statement on the designation of Haris and Fatia as Suspects and Intimidation of Amnesty International Indonesia